filomates/doc/README.md

 * A jeweler's torch or a creme brulee burner
 * A soldering block
 * A ring mandrel
-* A wood or nylon mallet
+* A wooden or nylon mallet
 * A #2 half-round file
 * Emery paper: 800 grit, 1200 grit, and 2000 grit
 * Tweezers